 The purpose of the Freedom of Information Act (“Act”), found at 5 ILCS 140/1, is to provide public access to the public records in the possession of the Office of the State Fire Marshal (OSFM) while, simultaneously, protecting legitimate privacy interests and maintaining administrative efficiency.

-Prior to submitting a request for information under the Freedom of Information Act (FOIA Request), it is recommended that the public explore the
+Before submitting a request for information under the Freedom of Information Act (FOIA Request), feel free to explore the

 Submitting FOIA Requests to the OSFM

 FOIA requests to the OSFM must be made in writing.
 Requests shall be legible, specific and in English.
-The requests must be completed using
+The requests can be completed using

 this online web form.

-You can also fill the form out, print it and then mail or fax to our office.
-DO NOT DO BOTH as this will result in duplicate requests being sent to our office.
+You can also fill the form out, print it and then mail or fax to our office but DO NOT DO BOTH as this will result in duplicate requests being sent to our office.

 Attn: OSFM FOIA Officer